The64thGamer/cheeseepedia/content/wiki/star-cast-member-of-the-month-2008-pin.md

 ## Design

-The design is similar to the design of the {{< wiki-link "Chuck E Cheese's" >}} token at the time, with Chuck E.'s head in the center, surrounded with text.
+The design is similar to the design of the {{< wiki-link "Chuck E. Cheese's" >}} token at the time, with Chuck E.'s head in the center, surrounded with text.
 The pin is metal, with a gold color.
 The text on the pin says:
 `STAR CAST MEMBER OF THE MONTH • 2008 •`

 ## Acquirement